Fueling Opportunity

 So he joined a nonprofit organization called Kiva and lent a small sum to a 33 year old mother and small business owner in the Philippines.
 Her name was Marlyn.
 In the years following, Bryan did this many times over.

-• Sunday is led by our board of directors which includes General Lenny Richoux, Alen Amini, Mark Stanley, Megan Carroll, Kimberly Kam, Kirk Gadberry, and Bryan Greenwood.
+• Sunday is led by our board of directors which includes General Lenny Richoux, Megan Carroll, Kimberly Kam, Kirk Gadberry, Viren Merchant, and Bryan Greenwood (click on any link to see LinkedIn profiles).

 Our work is supported by good people around the world who donate their time and money.
 Our diverse membership includes leaders in finance, economic development, education, other fields, and of course all the entrepreneurs we serve.

-You can learn more about us on LinkedIn.
+You can learn more about us on LinkedIn where we post frequently.

 • We don’t charge interest, fees, or penalties.